Thinking further about space and home

 Hägi Wendls, a house with a history dating back to 1820, where at times fourteen people lived and worked together, is to be given a new use.
 Living for a family and a large open area for culture, exchange, communication and experiment in Muntlix.

-The attic will become a cultural space.
+The hayloft will become a cultural space.

 The biggest challenge is to preserve the old building fabric and adapt it for the present.
 A house conversion with clay, wood and straw.

 The knowledge of local craftsmen and their willingness to engage in experimentation is essential.

 Students from the Master of Architecture | BASEhabitat plan and build one term on the building site.

 “We are opening our doors, to let arise a place for burning issues and the development of ideas.
 A place for lectures and concerts, for restaurants and agriculture, for a think tank and handicraft workshop.”Silvia Keckeis & Johannes Lampert (Baufamilie)